gmitch215/gmitch215.dev/src/content/cv.md

 ## Sofware Development

 - High Quality Software Development with over **6** years of industry experience, since 2019
-- Over **2,400** hours in total programming experience, including **1,200+** hours in Java and **600+** hours in Kotlin
+- Over **2,500** hours in total programming experience, including **1,200+** hours in Java and **650+** hours in Kotlin
-- Experience in dozens of languages, featuring Java, Kotlin, Vue, C/C++, and JavaScript
+- Experience in dozens of languages, featuring Java, Kotlin, Vue, C/C++, and TypeScript
-- Fan of JetBrains IDEs, such as IntelliJ IDEA and WebStorm where I make JVM, JS, and other framework-related projects
+- Fan of JetBrains IDEs (such as IntelliJ IDEA and WebStorm), along with Visual Studio Code, where I make JVM, JS, and other framework-related projects

 ## Business